Emerald shiner

-The emerald shiner (Notropis atherinoides) is one of hundreds of small, silvery, slender fish species known as shiners.
+The emerald shiner (Notropis atherinoides) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 The identifying characteristic of the emerald shiner is the silvery emerald color on its sides.
-It can grow to 3.5 inches in length and is found across North America from Canada to the Gulf of Mexico, commonly in large, deep lakes and rivers, though sometimes in smaller bodies of water as well.
+It is found across North America from Canada to the Gulf of Mexico, commonly in large, deep lakes and rivers, though sometimes in smaller bodies of water as well.
 It feeds on small organisms such as zooplankton and insects, congregating in large groups near the surface of the water.
 It is a quite common fish and is often used as a bait fish.

 Distribution

 Emerald shiners are native to North America; they are widely distributed throughout Canada, and south to Virginia and Texas.
 They range to the gulf coast from Texas to Alabama, and are especially prevalent in the Mississippi Basin.
 Emerald shiners are most likely the most abundant fish in the Mississippi.